jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 | The Amazing Spide-Man 2 (2014)    | $260,000,000 | $202,853,933 | 128%        |
 | Untitled Spider-Man Sequel (2021) | tba          | tba          | tba         |

 _This is a typical hollywood movie today.
-A success is remade, effects and celebrities are increased, until the public just doesn't care anymore.
-This is domestic grosses, doesn't include inflation or marketing cost, which is usually the same as production budget.
+A movie is remade and remade, while effects and celebrities are increased, until the public just doesn't care anymore.
+These are domestic grosses and don't include inflation or marketing cost, which is usually the same as production budget.
 All figures from boxofficemojo.com_

 ===